Water Temperature Monitoring

 Many species have known thresholds; above or below certain temperatures may result in decreased growth, metabolism, and reproductive ability.
 Knowing the thermal regime of rivers influences the ability to manage for various aquatic species, particularly those that are endangered or threatened.
 Certain fishes, such as Brook Trout and Atlantic Salmon, are highly sensitive to temperature, particularly when temperatures are sustained above a maximum threshold.
-For example, Atlantic Salmon typically exhibit a feeding range somewhere between 7°C and 22.5°C (Trial et al.).
-Brook Trout exhibit a similar temperature tolerance range, where temperatures below 7°C and above 24°C result in little to no growth (Picard).
+For example, temperature limits for Atlantic salmon feeding (positive growth) are between 7.0° ±0.3°C and 22.5° ±0.3°C. (Elliot 1991).
+Brook Trout exhibit a similar temperature tolerance range, where temperatures below 7°C and above 24°C result in little to no growth (Picard 2003).

 In 2006, we began monitoring water temperatures within Maine watersheds in order to better understand areas of high and low habitat suitability for target species.
 To date, we've set out temperature data loggers at 261 sites within the East Machias, Machias and Narraguagus rivers of Downeast Maine.
 The first stages were based on opportunity: placing the loggers at our aquatic connectivity project sites.
 In 2011, we began more systematically collecting temperature data in the mainstem and tributaries of high priority rivers, based on their populations of endangered Atlantic Salmon.